Surfing Workouts – Top Exercises to Boost Your Surfing and Athletic Capacity

-This list of drills and exercises to improve your surfing, all hit dynamic aspects of the movement.
+This list of Workouts to Boost Your Surfing, drills and exercises to improve your surfing, all hit dynamic aspects of the movement.
 Strength, mobility, complexity, coordination, and control.
 That’s a list of goodness right there if you can get your body capable of all that, and apply it to your water time.

 Surfing is a highly athletic endeavor.
 It’s this beautiful mix of strength, power, fluidity, speed, endurance, flexibility, flow,… go ahead and fill in the rest of that list on your own.
 It’s fun, incredibly fun, and the large majority of us want to do it better.
 More importantly. and the older crew can attest to this, it’s truly about staying capable.